Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/bijou-c1d8.md

 [Corruption tour goes hard](#embed:https://www.youtube.com/embed/u3MQlnSHfhA?si=2dtIYm0_FVJFB59D&start=604)

 She stood amidst her masterpiece—a forest corrupted and stained, littered with flames.
-In the heart of this chaos, she constructed a small, ominous pillar adorned with four guild hats, surrounded by fire, with a sign that read: _"FIRE FIRE LIGHT THE FIRE"._ It was a grim warning to all who dared oppose her.
+In the heart of this chaos, she constructed a small, ominous pillar adorned with four guild hats, surrounded by fire, with a sign that read: _"FIRE FIRE LIGHT THE FIRE."_ It was a grim warning to all who dared oppose her.
 Nearby, a moai statue wept blood, symbolizing the land’s despair under its false queen.
 The imagery was deliberate; Bijou sought to bring chaos and suffering.

 While exploring the kingdom, Bijou stumbled upon an unusual sight.
 The kingdom’s gardens had been ravaged by famine, though not by her hand.
 Could she have an [ally](https://www.youtube.com/live/u3MQlnSHfhA?feature=shared&t=805), someone aligned with her chaotic vision?
 The idea amused her.
 Distracted momentarily, she indulged in a game of [chicken-catching](https://www.youtube.com/live/u3MQlnSHfhA?feature=shared&t=1182)—a brief respite from her descent into darkness.